equalframework/equal-doc/docs/welcome/contribution-guide.md

 * Check the issue search to see if it has already been reported
 * Isolate the problem to a simple test case
 * Please include a code snippet that demonstrates the bug.
-If filing a bug against master, you may reference the latest code via https://github.com/cedricfrancoys/equal/blob/master/eq.lib.php (changing the filename to point at the file you need as appropriate).
+If filing a bug against master, you may reference the latest code using the URL of the repository of the branch (e.g. `https://github.com/cedricfrancoys/equal/blob/master/eq.lib.php` : changing the filename to point at the file you need as appropriate).
 * Please provide any additional details associated with the bug, if it's generic or only happens with a certain configuration or data.